kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   sizes so as they can recover from previously issued volume expansion failures.
   See [Recovering from Failure when Expanding Volumes](/docs/concepts/storage/persistent-volumes/#recovering-from-failure-when-expanding-volumes) for more details.
-- `RemainingItemCount`: Allow the API servers to show a count of remaining items in the response to a
+- `RemainingItemCount`: Allows the API servers to show a count of remaining items in the response to a
   [chunking list request](/docs/reference/using-api/api-concepts/#retrieving-large-results-sets-in-chunks).
 - `RemoveSelfLink`: Sets the `.metadata.selfLink` field to blank (empty string) for all objects and collections.
 This field has been deprecated since the Kubernetes v1.16 release.
 When this feature is enabled, the `.metadata.selfLink` field remains part of the Kubernetes API, but is always unset.
-- `RetroactiveDefaultStorageClass`: Allow assigning StorageClass to unbound PVCs retroactively.
+- `RetroactiveDefaultStorageClass`: Allows assigning StorageClass to unbound PVCs retroactively.
-- `RotateKubeletServerCertificate`: Enable the rotation of the server TLS certificate on the kubelet.
+- `RotateKubeletServerCertificate`: Enables the rotation of the server TLS certificate on the kubelet.
   See [kubelet configuration](/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/#kubelet-configuration)
   for more details.
 - `SELinuxMountReadWriteOncePod`: Speeds up container startup by allowing kubelet to mount volumes